msvivianso/wwc-basic-blog/README.md

 <a name="newHtml"/>
 ##### 4.3.1 Adding a new HTML page

-Let's add a page to our blog and let's do this first part on one computer together in our teams.
+Let's add a page to our blog and let's have everyone do this first part on your own computers.
 First, lets open the project in Sublime.
 You should see a folder called assets, an index.html file and a README.md.
 Now go to your terminal and make sure you are in the directory of the blog.
 If you want to check the current directory you are in you can type:

 ```bash
 $ pwd